larkost/larkost/docs/tech/Python_Universal_Decorators.md

 But it is possible to make a decorator that works on all three of these styles, and works on `methods` as well as `functions`, but it takes a some thinking.
-Rather than go through all that work, you an just start with my version:
+Rather than go through all that work, you can just start with my version:

 ```python
 import functools